-A blend pot is a potentiometer that controls two pickups.
-It's a unique substitute for a pickup selector switch.
-However, it doesn't just turn on a pickup like a lever switch does.
+A blend pot, or stacked concentric pot, is a potentiometer that controls two pickups.
+Its a unique substitute for a pickup selector switch.
+However, it doesn't just turn on a pickup like a switch does.
 It can turn on a percentage of a pickup's volume.
 Basically, one direction increases the volume of pickup A, while decreasing the volume of pickup B. Turn the knob in the opposite direction, and it increases the volume of pickup B, and decreases the volume of pickup A. In the middle position, both pickups are at 100% volume.
-A mini toggle switch can be added to turn on the bridge pickup when wired in a strat.
+A mini toggle switch can be added to turn on the bridge pickup when wiring a strat.